 Obesity can be caused by eating too much and eating unhealthy foods.
 Lack of exercise also plays a part.
 Family history may be a risk for some people as well.

 Having a balanced diet is important to being in good health.

 Good dental care can help you keep your teeth and gums healthy for a lifetime.
 It is important for children to begin good dental habits when they are young.
 For proper dental hygiene:

-U.S. Preventive Services Task Force website.
-Final recommendation statement: alcohol misuse: screening and behavioral counseling interventions in primary care. www.uspreventiveservicestaskforce.org/Page/Document/RecommendationStatementFinal/alcohol-misuse-screening-and-behavioral-counseling-interventions-in-primary-care.
-Updated May 2013.
-Accessed July 14, 2017.
+US Preventive Services Task Force website.
+Unhealthy alcohol use in adolescents and adults: screening and behavioral counseling interventions. www.uspreventiveservicestaskforce.org/Page/Document/RecommendationStatementFinal/unhealthy-alcohol-use-in-adolescents-and-adults-screening-and-behavioral-counseling-interventions.
+Updated May 2019.
+Accessed July 11, 2019.

 Reviewed By: Linda J. Vorvick, MD, Clinical Associate Professor, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.